programmfabrik/easydb-documentation/content/tutorials/jsonimport/generate/_index.en.md

 * `--init` overwrites any existing database files with the target filename
 * `--target` is the file path where the generated sqlite file is saved
 * `file --CSV` defines the input format CSV and one or more input files

+> Please note:
+>
+> * Every value in the CSV file will be saved as a `TEXT` in the database
+> * Other datatypes must be parsed in the script or converted in the SQL statement
+> * This means especially, there are no `NULL` values.
+Every empty value from the CSV is saved as an empty string

 ### Structure of generated tables